Overtime Regulation 623

 I. Accounting for Time Generally

-A. Each month every SPA Subject employee must record all hours worked on the employee’s SPA Subject Employee Time Record.
+A. Each month every SHRA Subject employee must record all hours worked on the employee’s SHRA Subject Employee Time Record.

-B. The supervisor must review and approve the hours as accurate by signing the SPA Subject Employee Time Record
+B. The supervisor must review and approve the hours as accurate by signing the SHRA Subject Employee Time Record

 C. All time records must be submitted directly to Human Resources no later than the 5th of each month.